February 2009 Full Snow Moon/Lunar Eclipse in Leo: Ideas for Meditations and Rituals

 Photo by Marty (S); Creative Commons License

 The February Full Moon, aka the Full Snow Moon, occurs in Leo on February 9, 2009 at 8:49 Central time here in the Florida Panhandle.
 The extra oomph for this full moon is that it’s a lunar eclipse, meaning the Earth eclipses the moon, at 20 Leo 52.
 Lunar Eclipses are all about culmination, particularly of what started at the previous new moon eclipse two weeks ago.
-The timing for this eclipse, if you like to incorporate eclipses into your rituals for a good “slingshot” effect, is 8:38 Central time, so you might want to take a look at what planets in your natal chart are near 21 Leo (see).
+The timing for this eclipse, if you like to incorporate eclipses into your rituals for a good “slingshot” effect, is 8:38 Central time, so you might want to take a look at what planets in your natal chart are near 21 Leo (see this previous post for more explanation).
 I recommend creating a free natal chart at astro.com, (not affilitated with this blog) if you don’t have one already and looking specifically at the area of your life where this eclipse will affect you.

 This Full Moon, I feel, is all about…transformation into who you really are.
 It’s like that last extra push into becoming the fully realized person you know yourself to be, even if you keep it hidden from the rest of the world.
 You know what’s really right for you, so step into it!
 Live it!
 And live authentically, happy in knowing who you are.

 Leo, a fire sign, is generally a sign of boldness, authenticity, confidence, self-assurance, playfulness, really knowing who you are and what’s right for you.
 Sometimes, it’s a bit arrogant because it’s so self-assured.
 Several years ago, a Leo friend was telling me that his students were challenging him on some issues with astrology and how dare they because he was a Leo and he knew what he was talking about.
 When he realized what he’d just said, we burst into laughter because it was so true to a Leo.